Aperiodicity Conditions in Topological $k$-Graphs: Results

-While Conditions \eqref{F} and \eqref{W} may seem complicated or arbitrary, think of their implications in directed graphs.
+To get a better intuition for Conditions \eqref{F} and \eqref{W}, it is helpful to consider the special case of a directed graph.
 If a directed graph $E$ satisfies Condition \eqref{F}, then for any two natural numbers $m \neq n$ we can find a path in $E$ such that the $m^{\text{th}}$ and $n^{\text{th}}$ edges are different.
 There is also an enlightening diagram of Condition \eqref{F} in the discrete case in Appendix A of \cite{RandS}.
-Consider two paths $\mu$ and $\nu$ in a directed graph $E$ where $s(\mu) = s(\nu)$, $r(\mu) = r(\nu)$ and $d(\mu) \wedge d(\nu) = 0$ as described above.
-This implies that one path, say $\mu$ is just a vertex and $\nu$ must be a loop based at that vertex.
+Consider two paths $\mu$ and $\nu$ in a directed graph $E$ where $s(\mu) = s(\nu)$, $r(\mu) = r(\nu)$ and $d(\mu) \wedge d(\nu) = 0$ as described in \cite[Remark 3.2]{LS}.
+This implies that one path, say $\mu$, is just a vertex and $\nu$ must be a loop based at that vertex.
 Condition \eqref{W} then says that the loop $\mu$ must have an entry.